Fund governance

 Fund governance refers to a system of checks and balances and work performed by the governing body (board) of an investment fund to ensure that the fund is operated not only in accordance with law, but also in the best interests of the fund and its investors.
 The objective of fund governance is to uphold the regulatory principles commonly known as the four pillars of investor protection that are typically promulgated through the investment fund regulation applicable in the jurisdiction of the fund.

 These principles vary by jurisdiction and in the US, the 1940 Act generally ensure that: (i) The investment fund will be managed in accordance with the fund's investment objectives, (ii) The assets of the investment fund will be kept safe, (iii) When investors redeem they will get their pro rata share of the investment fund's assets, (iv) The investment fund will be managed for the benefit of the fund's shareholders and not its service providers.

 Fund governance structures

 Offshore investment funds

 Offshore investment funds are typically formed as companies in the Cayman Islands (85%).
 When an investment fund is formed as a company, its governing body is its board of directors.
-In this context, fund governance is commonly referred to as “fund directorships” or “independent director services”.
-Offshore funds are commonly structured as a “feeder” funds that will generally invest all monies received directly into a “master” fund.
+In this context, fund governance is commonly referred to as "fund directorships" or "independent director services".
+Offshore funds are commonly structured as "feeder" funds that will generally invest all monies received directly into a "master" fund.